We always ask fitness, nutrition and wellness clients why their customers buy from them.

 Think about what you’ve actually heard from them.
 Don’t rely on your own opinions or those of your staff unless they’re validated by specific comments or feedback you’ve heard from paying customers.
 It’s also worth asking around among colleagues, family members, neighbors, friends and others who may be willing to share the good and bad of their experiences with competitors.

-Maybe they loved their previous weight loss program—but hated the fact that the meeting room had a huge plate glass window that opened onto a busy sidewalk.
+Maybe they loved their previous weight loss program—but hated how exposed they felt by the huge plate glass window in the meeting room that faced right onto the shopping center’s sidewalk.

-2. And why did they originally choose the competitor – rather than your business?
+2. And why did they originally choose the competitor?

-The knee-jerk response is often price – yet few buying decisions in the health and wellness arena are really made strictly based on price.
+The knee-jerk response from business owners is often price.
+Yet few buying decisions in the health and wellness arena are really made strictly based on price.
 After all, most health and wellness services are discretionary.
 People will afford your products and services if and when they want to.

-I had a great membership rate at Gold’s Gym, but I switched because they kept playing the same violent movies in the CardioTheater.
-And the CardioTheater was the biggest reason by far that I originally joined.
+I had a great membership rate at Gold’s Gym, but I switched because they kept playing violent movies in the CardioTheater—and the CardioTheater had been the single biggest reason by far that I originally joined.

 3. Does your business send subtle messages that turn off prospects?

-For example, the Lands End catalog describes some garments as having a “relaxed fit” while others have a “feminine fit.”
-That will undoubtedly offend more than a few female customers, since it implies that women who prefer a looser fit are less feminine than those who prefer a snugger fit.
+For example, for a few years the Lands End clothing catalog described some garments as having a “relaxed fit” while others had a “feminine fit.”
+That undoubtedly turned off more than a few female customers, since it implies that women who prefer a looser fit are less feminine than those who prefer a snugger fit.

-Many people with diabetes know a lot about managing their disease—and they resent wellness programs that assume they need to be educated on the most basic facts.
-I’ve heard people say that if an RD told them one more time that a meat serving was “about the size of a deck of cards” they would scream.
+For example, many people with diabetes know a lot about managing their disease—and they resent wellness programs that assume they need to be educated on the most basic facts.
+I’ve heard folks with diabetes say that if an RD told them one more time that a meat serving was “about the size of a deck of cards” they would scream.

 4. What annoys your potential customers most about buying health and wellness services?